manuelcasanova/mapbox_practice/README.md

-Join a ride (privately or not)
-Show hoy many riders joined a ride
+Show hoy many riders joined a ride - DONE, but missing private vs public

+Join a ride (privately or not) - DONE, but missing private vs public

-Add rides created by other user to my rides if I'm following them Logic to filter rides on rides/public
+Logic to filter rides on rides/public

 DONE

+Add rides created by other user to my rides if I'm following them

 Implement logic and backend logic to remove from my maps from "manage my maps"